ujen5173/Ridezio/README.md

-# 🏍️ Velocit - Revolutionizing Vehicle Rentals 🚲
+# 🏍️ Ridezio - Revolutionizing Vehicle Rentals 🚲

-Welcome to **Velocit**, a full-stack platform that seamlessly connects vendors and customers for a hassle-free vehicle rental experience.
-Whether you're looking to rent a bike, scooter, car, or e-bike, Velocit automates the entire process, from booking to return, all while offering real-time location-based services.
+Welcome to **Ridezio**, a full-stack platform that seamlessly connects vendors and customers for a hassle-free vehicle rental experience.
+Whether you're looking to rent a bike, scooter, car, or e-bike, Ridezio automates the entire process, from booking to return, all while offering real-time location-based services.

 ## ✨ Features